 Over the past 12-18 months, I’ve done a lot of work looking at options for getting existing data into the public cloud.
 You may have noticed that I’ve talked a lot about the subject over this period.
 There are links at the end of this post to that content.
 However, I thought it might be interesting to share some of the analysis I’ve done, including where vendors fit into this.

-I’ve divided the technology landscape into a number of genres as follows:
+I’ve divided the technology landscape into a number of genres.
+The links on each genre title provide another blog post with more detail.

 - Caching Technologies – solutions that cache data from one location to another, without having to ship the entire data set.